basilysf1709/networking-in-cpp/README.md

    - As the number of connected devices continues to grow and IPv4 addresses become scarcer, IPv6 adoption is expected to become more widespread.

 In summary, IPv6 was developed to address the limitations of IPv4, primarily the scarcity of addresses.
 IPv6 provides a much larger address space and includes several additional features.
 While IPv4 is still widely used, the transition to IPv6 is gradually taking place to ensure the continued growth of the internet.

+### Differences in Networking Between Mac and Windows

+1. **Network Protocols and Stacks**:
+   - *TCP/IP Implementation*: Both Mac and Windows systems support the TCP/IP networking protocol suite, but the implementation can have variations.

+2. **Hardware Support**:
+   - *Network Interface Cards (NICs)*: Interaction with network hardware may have platform-specific drivers or compatibility issues.

+3. **Networking Configuration**:
+   - *User Interface*: Graphical interfaces for configuring network settings can have different layouts and terminologies.
+   - *Command-Line Interface (CLI)*: Command-line tools for networking tasks differ (e.g., Terminal for Mac, Command Prompt and PowerShell for Windows).

+4. **Networking Services and Utilities**:
+   - *Included Tools*: Each platform comes with its own set of networking utilities and services.

+5. **Security and Firewall Settings**:
+   - *Firewall Software*: Both platforms have built-in firewall software with different interfaces and options.

+6. **Domain and Workgroup Models**:
+   - *Active Directory vs. Open Directory*: Windows often uses Active Directory, while macOS uses Open Directory or integrates with Active Directory.

+7. **File and Print Sharing**:
+   - *SMB (Server Message Block)*: Both platforms support SMB, but specific implementations can vary.

+8. **Network Discovery and Bonjour**:
+   - *Bonjour*: This protocol, developed by Apple, allows automatic device discovery on a local network.
+Windows can use Bonjour with additional software.

+9. **Integration with Other Ecosystems**:
+   - *Apple Ecosystem*: Macs are designed to work seamlessly with other Apple devices and services, impacting networking across devices.

+10. **Networking Philosophy and Approach**:
+    - *Design Philosophy*: Apple and Microsoft have different design philosophies, influencing how networking features are presented and prioritized.

+Note: Both Mac and Windows have evolved over time, and they may become more similar or introduce new features that align their networking capabilities in the future.
+Third-party software and hardware can also influence networking behavior on these platforms.